codegiovanni/Snake/README.md

-Simple snake game using pygame.
+Snake game using Python with Pygame